stevenMouret/web-accessibility-guidelines/_doc/index.md

 ---
 layout: home
-title: Référentiel Général d’Accessibilité pour les Administrations
+title:  <br> General Framework for Accessibility for the French Administrations
 navigation:
+  - /about-rgaa
   - /images
 ---

+<p class="article-header__teaser">In french, the RGAA (Référentiel Général d'Accessibilité pour les Administrations).</p>
-<p class="page-teaser">This documentation is intended to familiarize English-speaking people with the french <abbr title="Référentiel Général d'Accessibilité  pour les Administrations" lang="fr">RGAA</abbr> guidelines.</p>
+<p class="article-header__teaser">This documentation is intended to familiarize English-speaking people with the RGAA.</p>

 ### Table of Contents